keiiida/count_Peaks/README.md

  DEMO
 ---------
-This demo is for search SFPQ peaks overlapping with intronic regions.
+This demo is for searching CLIP-peaks overlapping with intronic regions.
-Genes on chr17, chr18, and chr19 in the genome annotaion GRCm38.p4 from Refseq, and SFPQ-binding peaks on the chromosomes are used.
+For the CLIP-peak data, analysis results for an RNA-binding protein; SFPQ are prepared.
-A directory ./test_files/bam_files_SE/ contains two files for SFPQ-binding peaks.
+A directory ./test_files/bam_files_SE/ contains two files for CLIP-peaks.
-One is High-S peaks which mean "high-strigent binding of SFPQ",
-and the other is Low-S peaks meaning "low-strigent binding of SFPQ".
+One is High-S peaks which mean "high-strigent binding of SFPQ", and the other is Low-S peaks meaning "low-strigent binding of SFPQ".
-See detail for the peak definition; [Takeuch *et al.* 2018. *Cell Rep.*](https://doi.org/10.1016/j.celrep.2018.03.141 "DOI").
+See detail for the SFPQ and peak definition; [Takeuch *et al.* 2018. *Cell Rep.*](https://doi.org/10.1016/j.celrep.2018.03.141 "DOI").
 Raw files are found at NCBI GEO site with an accession ID: [GSE96080](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?GSE96080 "NCBI GEO").

+Genes on chr17, chr18, and chr19 in the genome annotaion GRCm38.p4 from Refseq, and CLIP-peaks on the chromosomes are used here.

 ```
 ## 1.Prepare a bed file for intronic regions.